*** Important Notice ***

 • If a building permit is associated with the trade permit, please provide us with the corresponding number.

-• Applications along with payment can be mailed in or left in the drop box outside Town Hall or else they can be emailed to Kelly Bowlin and paid with a credit card over the phone.
+• Applications along with payment can be mailed in or left in the drop box outside Town Hall (we have up to 48 hours to process submittals) or else they can be emailed to Kelly Bowlin and paid with a credit card over the phone.

-• Once processed you will receive your permit based on how it was received.
+• Once processed you will receive your permit electronically.

 • Any work requiring a trade permit and inspection defined in the appropriate code shall be installed by a licensed contractor with a valid Town of Jackson Contractor’s license.